Making the World a Better Place Through Travel

 Schedule of Classes

 The ITMI Tour Guide / Tour Director Certification Program is 15 days long.
-Classes are taught in either San Francisco, Seattle, Boston or Washington D.C.
+Classes are taught in either San Francisco, Seattle (focus on cruise ship employment) Boston or Washington D.C.

 - November 28 to Dec.
 12: SF *Nov. / Dec.
 Class Wait Listed

 - February 13 to 27: SF

 - May 8 to 22: Boston